saaurenma/Math-Parser/README.md

 # Math Parser
-A basic parser that evaluates mathematical expressions Assignment 1 for FIT1045
+A basic parser that evaluates mathematical expressions.
+Assignment 1 for FIT1045